Yespo-CDP/yespo-shopify/README.md

 ## Yespo API Authentication

 The app uses a Yespo API key, provided by the merchant during onboarding, to authorize all API requests.
 The key is stored securely and used for:
-- Contact sync
+- Contacts sync
-- Order sync
+- Orders sync
 - Domain registration
 - Scripts retrieval